An invariance principle for branching diffusions in bounded domains: Convergence to the Brownian CRT

-where $C$ is a constant that does not depend on $j,n$ or $\delta$.
-The final inequality follows from the fact that $\sup_r \E{x}{|N_r|}<\infty$, and Theorem \ref{criticalsurvivalprob}.
-Then by Theorem \ref{criticalsurvivalprob} again (now we are conditioning on the event $|N_n|>0$)
+for a constant $C$ that does not depend on $j,t$ or $\delta$ (and may now change from line to line).
+Then by Theorem \ref{criticalsurvivalprob} again, conditioning on the event $|N_t|>0$, we have $\E{x}{|S_j| \giv |N_t| >0} \leq C\delta^{-1},$ and so by conditional Markov's inequality, Finally, by a union bound we can write

-for another $\hat{C}$ which may depend on $x$, but does not depend on $j,n,\delta$.
-Therefore, by conditional Markov's inequality we see that and so by a union bound